mskilab-org/gGnome.js/README.md

 ![image](https://user-images.githubusercontent.com/17661044/125677539-3657d64d-ef53-4afc-84ba-d604046eb74c.png)

+There is a lot to unfold so the following image includes overview of the components in the interface:

 In the bottom, you see the genome graph, where each node of the graph (representing a segment of the genome) is plotted with the y-axis position according to the values in the JSON file.
 The red edges between nodes are "ALT" junctions, and the black edges are "REF" junctions.

 When you hover above nodes and edges you can see some information: